|Home English Facebook Donate|

 Joseph Smith—History 1:71 (endnote), Pearl of Great Price. https://www.lds.org/scriptures/pgp/js-h/1?lang=eng#note

 From the Church's online Gospel Topics webpage (11 April 2014):

 "Urim and Thummim," Gospel Topics. http://www.lds.org/topics/urim-and-thummim

 The actual method used by Joseph

 There were numerous witnesses to the translation of the Book of Mormon by Joseph Smith.
-They all tell essentially the same story.
-Joseph would put a stone in a hat, then burying his face in the hat he would proceed to dictate the Book of Mormon to the scribe.
-Joseph claimed to see in the darkened hat the words he dictated.
-The gold plates were either always covered in a cloth, where no one including Joseph could even see them or they were not even in the room at the time Joseph was translating.
-The seer stone, that Joseph put in the hat as he translated, was a stone that he found when he was digging a well with his brother Hyrum on Willard and Mason Chase's property when he was employed as a treasure seeker years before the Book of Mormon plates were retrieved by Joseph.
-These are the following accounts:
+They all tell essentially the same story: Joseph put a stone (often called a seer stone or peep stone) in a hat, then burying his face in the darkened hat words appeared on the stone which he dictated to the scribe.
+The gold plates were either always covered in a cloth, where no one including Joseph could see them or they were not even in the room at the time Joseph was translating.
+The seer stone Joseph used was the same stone he found when digging a well with his brother Hyrum on Willard and Mason Chase's property when he was employed as a treasure seeker years before the Book of Mormon plates were retrieved by Joseph.
+Here are some accounts of this process:

 Emma Hale Smith, Joseph's wife, was the first person to serve as his scribe.
 Here is her testimony as recounted to her son Joseph Smith III:

 The Saints Herald, Vol. 26, No. 19, p.289